contentauth/c2pa-python/docs/native-resources-management.md

     CLOSED --> [*]
 ```

-- `UNINITIALIZED`: the Python object exists but has no native pointer yet.
+- `UNINITIALIZED`: the (Python) object exists but has no native pointer (handle) yet.
 This is transient, lasting only for the duration of construction.
 - `ACTIVE`: the native pointer is valid, and the object can be used.
 - `CLOSED`: the native pointer has been freed, or ownership of it has moved elsewhere.
 Any further use raises `C2paError`.

-This is one-way: once `CLOSED`, an object never becomes `ACTIVE` again.
-A construction that fails before activation can also close straight from `UNINITIALIZED`, since there is nothing to free, only a state to record.
+Once `CLOSED`, an object never becomes `ACTIVE` again.
+A construction that fails before activation can also close directly from `UNINITIALIZED`, since there is nothing to free, only a state to record.

 ## Close during a call

-A native call takes several steps in sequence: check the object is usable, hand the pointer to native code, let that code run.
+A native call takes several steps in sequence: check the object is usable, hand the pointer to native code, let the code run.
 Two threads sharing one object can interleave those steps:

 1. Thread A calls `reader.json()`.
 It checks the Reader is usable, then enters the native call.
 2. While that call is still running, thread B calls `reader.close()`, which frees the native pointer.